-Toasted pistachios and shredded mint leaves with finest, greenest broccoli, fresh red chillies, pumpkin seeds, dates and honey.
+Toasted pistachios and shredded mint leaves with finest, greenest broccoli, fresh red chillies, pumpkin and sunflower seeds, dates and honey.
 All is dressed up in lime and chilli.

 Silky caramelised basmati rice pudding cooked nicely with vanilla-infused coconut milk, cardamom and cashews.
 Cooled and layered with blueberry compôte.